 - North America constitutes 31% of the Trefis price estimate for Coca Cola's stock.

-- Bottling Investments + Corporate constitutes 24% of the Trefis price estimate for Coca Cola's stock.
+- EMEA constitutes 24% of the Trefis price estimate for Coca Cola's stock.

-- EMEA constitutes 19% of the Trefis price estimate for Coca Cola's stock.
+- Asia Pacific constitutes 17% of the Trefis price estimate for Coca Cola's stock.

 WHAT HAS CHANGED?

-Coca-Cola managed to beat analysts' expectations in Q3 2020.
-Revenue for Q3 2020 declined 9% to $8.7 billion but was higher than expectations of $8.4 billion.
-Adjusted profit for the quarter came in at $0.55 per share, this was better than the $0.46 profit that Wall Street had predicted.
+Coca-Cola's Revenue for FY2020 declined 11% y-o-y to $33 billion.
+This was driven by a 7% decline in concentrate sales and a 2% decline in price/mix.
+Adjusted profit for the year came in at $1.95 per share, this was worse than the $2.11 profit reported in 2019.
 All four of Coke’s drink categories reported declines in unit case volume.
-Sparkling soft drinks was the least affected, with its volume falling only 1%.
+Sparkling soft drinks were the least affected, with its volume falling only 1%.
 Demand for Coke Zero Sugar and trademark Coke drinks lifted the category, although overall it was hurt by the decline in the North American fountain business.
-Juice, dairy, and plant-based drinks saw volumes shrink by 6%, hurt by pressure in Asia Pacific and Latin America.
-Unit case volume of water, enhanced water, and sports drinks fell by 11%.
-Tea and coffee was the hardest hit, with demand dropping 15%, primarily due to the company’s Costa cafes.
+Juice, dairy, and plant-based drinks saw volumes shrink by 2%, hurt by pressure in Asia Pacific and Latin America.
+Unit case volume of water, enhanced water, and sports drinks fell by 9%.
+Tea and coffee were the hardest hit, with demand dropping more than 15%, primarily due to the company’s Costa cafes.

 Coca-Cola looking to improve profitability under a new CEO